 Responsibilities: The Nominating Committee shall have the responsibility of preparing a list of nominees to Senate committees for the annual meeting or as required.
 The Nominating Committee may select nominees from outside the Senate except where otherwise stipulated.
 The establishment of a list of nominees does not preclude nomination from the floor.

-Membership: The Nominating Committee shall consist of 7 members: 2 faculty senators; 2 faculty members, one of whom shall be from the Brantford campus; 1 member of the WLU Alumni Association; 1 student senator; 1 member of the administrative staff.
+Membership: The Nominating Committee shall consist of 7 members: four faculty members, including at least two senators and at least one member from each of the Brantford and Waterloo Campuses; 1 member of the WLU Alumni Association; 1 student senator; 1 member of the administrative staff.
 The chair of the committee shall be elected from among those members who have been elected to the committee as specified in article 5.1.

 Administrative Support: University Secretariat.